MarkPearl/Blog_Katas/_posts/2014-06-07-StringCalculatorKata.md

 ##### Step 4 #####

-Any unknown amount of numbers returns the sum of those numbers
+Any amount of numbers returns the sum of those numbers.

 ~~~
 Add("1,2,3") > Returns 6